Track and field: History

-The first modern athletics clubs in the world were founded at the University of Cambridge in 1857, and the University of Oxford in 1860; they began an annual varsity match in 1864.
+The first modern athletics clubs in the world were founded at the University of Cambridge in 1857, and the University of Oxford in 1860; the two universities began an annual varsity match in 1864.
 The London Athletic Club became the first independent athletic club in 1863.
 The first modern-style indoor athletics meetings were recorded shortly after in the 1860s, including a meet at Ashburnham Hall in London which featured four running events and a triple jump competition.

 In 1865, Dr William Penny Brookes of Wenlock helped set up the National Olympian Association, which held their first Olympian Games in 1866 at the Crystal Palace in London.
 This national event was a great success, attracting a crowd of over ten thousand people.
 In response, the Amateur Athletic Club was formed that same year and held a championship for "gentlemen amateurs" in an attempt to reclaim the sport for the educated elite.
 Ultimately the "allcomers" ethos of the NOA won through and in 1880 the AAC was reconstituted as the Amateur Athletic Association, the first national body for the sport of athletics.
 The AAA Championships, the de facto British national championships despite being for England only, have been held annually since July 1880 with breaks only during two world wars and 2006–2008.
 The AAA was effectively a global governing body in the early years of the sport, helping to codify its rules.

 Meanwhile, the New York Athletic Club in 1876 began holding an annual national competition, the USA Outdoor Track and Field Championships.
 The establishment of general sports governing bodies for the United States (the Amateur Athletic Union in 1888) and France (the Union des sociétés françaises de sports athlétiques in 1889) put the sport on a formal footing and made international competitions possible.

 The revival of the Olympic Games at the end of the 19th century marked a new high for track and field.
 The Olympic athletics programme, comprising track and field events plus a marathon, contained many of the foremost sporting competitions of the 1896 Summer Olympics.
 The Olympics also consolidated the use of metric measurements in international track and field events, both for race distances and for measuring jumps and throws.
 The Olympic athletics programme greatly expanded over the next decades, and track and field remained among its most prominent contests.
 The Olympics was the elite competition for track and field, only open to amateur sportsmen.
 Track and field continued to be a largely amateur sport, as this rule was strictly enforced: Jim Thorpe was stripped of his track and field medals from the 1912 Olympics after it was revealed that he had taken expense money for playing baseball, violating Olympic amateurism rules.
 His medals were reinstated 29 years after his death.